brashrebel/wp-activity/readme.txt

 * You will be now redirected to the previously selected tab when reloading settings page (at the cost of a small js file load).
 * User filter and LOGIN_FAILED filter combination is now possible.
 * Changed Activity RSS feed for better integration with Wordpress RSS Feeds and permalinks.
+* Blacklist tab is now disabled when Logon failures log is not enabled.
 * Fixed Activity RSS feed missing user names.
 * Fixed daily cron task.
 * Fixed exported data deletion.
+* Fixed bad link in plugins list additions for wp-activity (settings/uninstall).

 = 1.7.1 =
 * Fixed bug with the logon log function.